bitcontrol/FieldBus19/exa/STM32CubeIDE/STM32F401/3+nodes/FB19Exa3_Subs1/README.md

 * Import this project into STM32CubeIDE by navigating to _Menu > File > Open Projects from File System..._
 * Build the project
 * Download the project to the Nucleo Board
-* Use a cable to connect J1 or J2 of this NEB to J1 or J2 of one of the other node's NEB: connect pin 2 with pin 2, pin 3 with pin 3 and pin 6 with pin 6
+* Use a cable to connect J1 or J2 of this NEB to J1 or J2 of one of the other node's NEB: connect pin 2 with pin 2, pin 3 with pin 3 and pin 4 with pin 4

 **Functionality:**
 * If you push the push button PB1 on this node's NEB, LED1 on the other FB19 Subscriber's NEB will light up **(4)**
 * If you push the push button PB1 on the other FB19 Subscriber's NEB, LED1 on this node's NEB will light up **(4)**
 * In either case, LED1 on the FB19 Controller's NEB will light up **(4)**
-* Note that the push buttons are intentionally just polled twice per second

 **Notes:**
 * **(1)** If you prefer using your own RS-485 interface board, adjust the configurations in the files FB19CtrlCfg.c according to the design of your board.